Time has no beginning, the way the South Pole has no south of it.

 The universe has no temporal boundary, time itself emerged from a smooth Euclidean cap.

-Placeholder for a 3D visualisation of Quantum Tunneling Origin.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Quantum Tunneling Origin.
 This family represents the 'null answer' to the chapter question: that there was no spacetime, no fields, no 'before' in any coherent sense.
 Apply quantum mechanics to the origin of the universe itself.
 The result is a wavefunction over possible universes; ours is the one that emerged.
 Different variants disagree on the boundary condition.

 The universe has no temporal boundary at the beginning.
 In Euclidean time, the universe is a smooth four-dimensional surface with no edge, like asking what is south of the South Pole.